team1306/Chairmans2019/README.md

 # Chairmans2019
 Offical code for the 2019 Chairman's Visual, betterThanChExMix

-The code currently running on the visual: n/a
+The code currently running on the visual: N/A

+## CAD
+Note: The distance between the first and second row is ~21.6 CM